STMARobotics/ftc-romi-bootcamp/lessons/lesson-2.md

 ## Update RobotContainer
 * add private final variable for the OnBoardLED `private final OnBoardLED onBoardLED = new OnBoardLED(onBoardIO)`
 * Add private final xboxController variable `private final XboxController xboxController = new XboxController(0)`
-* Add private TeleopLED command called led that get the onBoardLED and xboxController
+* Add private TeleopLED command called led that receives the onBoardLED and xboxController
 * In configureButtonBindings set the default command on the onBoardLED to take the led command you made

 ## Run code